benkredda/assignment_2/README.md

 the distance is computed using the low :
 $$desired.position.distance =\(\sqrt{(desired.position.x-current.position.x)^2+(desired.poition.y -current.position.y)^2\)}$$
 Inline $$the. current.velocity=\(\sqrt{(current.velocity.x)^2+(current.velocity.y)^2\)}$$

-a launch file is created to start the whole simulation setting the value for the frequency at which Node_c publishes the information is set. the simulation of the nodes is shown in the pdf named simulations attached below the flowchart of the Node_a is in a different pdf named flowchart of Node_a attached below
+the average velocity is computed using the last 5 messages a launch file is created to start the whole simulation setting the value for the frequency at which Node_c publishes the information is set. the simulation of the nodes is shown in the pdf named simulations attached below the flowchart of the Node_a is in a different pdf named flowchart of Node_a attached below